 War – The Committee Report on “Ethical Decisions about War” (pp. 346–370) is a product of the anti-Vietnam war hysteria of a few years ago.
 Begun in 1973, referred back for study in 1975, it now returns with some alterations, some added Scripture references and a recommendation for approval.
 It still contains a lot of sweeping generalizations often with little support: “(2) God is for peace and is determined to end all war” is declared to be a “biblical principle,” “not negotiable” which “must underlie all decisions about war,” but no proof is advanced for it.
 Pacifism is said to be mistaken (p.
 355) and yet is called an old and respected position which the church should tolerate (p.
 365).
 The report lists a series of nine questions about the nation’s motives and the legality of its actions and the propriety of the weapons and strategy it uses which the Christian is supposed to ask before he consents to work for “companies that . . . in any way stand to profit from war” or even decides to pay his taxes (p.
 367, item 2 and p.
 369, items 14 and 15)!
 The questions might be useful to diplomats although it is doubtful if any of them could answer them.
 The report elsewhere also admits that it is “extremely difficult, if not impossible, to determine the pertinent facts that must be known in order to judge the morality of participation in any given war” (p.
 366)!
 In other words, we must all answer unanswerable questions before we pay our taxes!
 ‘What has happened “to the Bible’s plain instruction to pay “tribute to whom tribute is due” (Rom.
 13:7)?
 Despite the true things it says, this report because of its unsupported and sometimes anti-biblical generalizations and its ambiguities and contradictions offers little help to anyone and might better be laid aside.

 Race – One gets a somewhat similar impression from reading the dispirited report of the Race Committee (SCORR) (pp. 235–247).
 Given the mandate to seek to “eliminate racism, both causes and effects through the world . . .” (p.
 236), the committee complains of “frustrations” (p.
 235) as members have resigned, “mainline denominations have dismantled much of their social justice machinery” (p.
-237) an“SCORR has failed to capture the interest and support of the church” (p.
+237) and “SCORR has failed to capture the interest and support of the church” (p.
 244).
 It has helped some minority students get into college, and has given some support to activities of other agencies.
 A questionnaire circulated among its friends brought some expressions of support and it recommends that Synod continue it with an increased quota of $1.60 per family.
 Is it not time that this committee too be dismissed?
 Does this mean condoning racial injustice?
 Of course, not.
 But the financial report (p.
 248) shows that the committee, burdened with an impressibly broad mandate and no assigned job, has had to spend half of its budget on administration and the other half mostly on gifts to other agencies which could as well be financed directly.
 Do the committee’s expressed frustrations after six years on such operation not suggest that we seek more effective ways to combat injustice?

 Political Power – The most direct efforts to involve the churches officially in seeking political power come in the form of two overtures from Classis Hackensack (No. 16, p.
 472) and from Alpine Ave.
 Church of Grand Rapids (No. 14, pp. 468–471).
 The first would have a Standing Committee on Social Justice to help the plight of the powerless throughout the world especially through a lobbyist in Washington; the second would have the World Relief Committee appoint a denominational ambassador to deal with international poverty through such lobbying in Washington and Ottawa.
 This proposal maintains that “the redemptive work of Christ is, among other things a political redemption” and therefore “political evangelism is a task to which the church is called.”
 It maintains among other things that the U.S. must be made to stop discriminating in trade against the socialist countries!